-The standard of prudence to be applied by the investment officer shall be the "prudent investor" rule.
-This rule states that "Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived."
+The standard of prudence to be applied by the investment officer shall be the "prudent investorperson" rule.
+This rule states that "Investments shall be made with judgment and care, under prevailing circumstances then prevailing, which that a persons of prudence, discretion and intelligence would exercise in the management of the person'sir own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived."
 In determining whether an investment officer has exercised prudence with respect to an investment decision, the determination shall be made taking into consideration: